vikejs/vike/readme.md

 All lifecycle methods (`render`, `addContextProps`, and `setPageProps`) are defined in `.page.server.js` and are always run in Node.js.
 This means you can use SQL/ORM queries in `addContextProps`.

-That's it, and we have already seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.
+That's it, and we have actually already seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.

 </details>